refined-github/refined-github/contributing.md

 ```

 Then load or reload it into the browser to see the changes (this does not happen automatically).
 If you'd like
-it to occur automatically than install firefox and:
+it to occur automatically, install firefox and:

 ```sh
 npm run dev
 ```

-This will load default profile (browser settings), but it will not keep the changes if made in session launched with the script.
+The above script will load the default profile which is reposnible for settings and session tokens, but the profile won't be edited if loaded by web-ext (the above script), so it's best to first make changes you like and than use the script.

 ## Loading into the browser